 There is little research into delta-8 THC’s capacity to combat cannabis hangovers.
 However, a 1995 study published in Life Sciences found that the cannabinoid was an effective antiemetic when used in children with hematologic cancers.

 If you’re interested in using delta-8 to reduce the effects of marijuana hangovers, its legality could prove a stumbling block.
 A growing number of states have banned the compound due to a lack of regulation.
 Check out your state’s laws before considering a D8 purchase.

 What Do Studies Say About Marijuana Hangovers?

-There are relatively few studies into whether cannabis can cause a hangover.
+There are relatively few studies on whether cannabis can cause a hangover.
 This is primarily down to the plant’s prohibited status.
-However, there are a handful of studies that suggest it is a real thing.

 A small study published in Drug and Alcohol Dependence in 1985 analyzed hangover effects on 13 male cannabis users.
 The researchers found that the acute effects of cannabis could lead to a hangover.
 Marijuana use resulted in significant changes in CO level and heart rate.
 It also had a major impact on behavioral tasks such as time production, free recall, and card sorting.

 A study published in the Journal of Developmental & Behavioral Pediatrics in 2015 recommended that doctors discuss the hangover effect of cannabis with MMJ patients.
 The paper pointed out that this effect lasted for a minimum of a day after using the substance.

 A study published in the Pain journal in 2017 looked at how people with chronic pain felt after using cannabis.
 MMJ patients admitted to having a feeling of fogginess and non-alertness in the morning.
 However, the researchers failed to outline how many volunteers felt these effects.